 sheets showed 21 lot owners present; enough for a quorum.

 -Board members present were Josh Gold (President), Audrey Willis (Treasurer), John Brock (Secretary) and John Wyatt (At-Large).
-Stacie Wallace (Vice President) was not present and had assigned proxies to Josh Gold.
+Stacie Wallace (Vice President) was not present.
 Theresa Prochaska from Utz Property Management was present at the request of the Board.

 -Reading and approval of the meeting minutes from 2/5/2019 were done by the Secretary.
 A motion was made to approve the minutes and the motion was subsequently passed.